ionic-team/ionic-docs/src/pages/vue/quickstart.md

 </style>
 ```

-Much like the `App` component we started with, we have some imports for specific Ionic Framework components, an import from Vue, and then our Vue component itself.
+Much like the `App` component we started with, we have some imports for specific Ionic Framework components, an import from Vue, the Vue component, and styles to go along with our component.

+For our styles, notice that we have specified our styles to be `scoped`.
+This means that the styles we  write here will only apply to this component.
+This is useful for preventing styles from leaking out of a component and affecting other parts of your application.
+We strongly recommend using `scoped` styles for Ionic Vue applications.

-The `IonPage` is the base component for all pages (a component with a route/URL), and includes some common building blocks of a full-screen component, like header, title, and content components.
+`IonPage` is the base component for all pages (a component with a route/URL), and includes some common building blocks of a full-screen component, like header, title, and content components.

-> When creating your own pages, don't forget to have `IonPage` be the root component for them.
+> When creating your own pages, do not forget to have `IonPage` be the root component for them.
 Having `IonPage` be the root component is important because it helps ensure transitions work properly as well as provides the base CSS the Ionic Framework components rely on.

 `IonHeader` is a component meant to exist at the top of the page.
 It does not do much by itself, aside from handling some flexbox-based layout.
 It is meant to hold components, like `IonToolbar` or `IonSearchbar`.

 `IonContent` is, as its name suggests, the main content area for our page.
-It is responsible for providing a scrollable content that users will interact with, plus any scroll events that could be used in app.
+It is responsible for providing a scrollable content that users will interact with, plus any scroll events that could be used in an app.

 Our current content is relatively simple, but does not contain anything that could be used in a real app, so let's change that.